What Qualifications do I need for PMHPP?

 Undergraduate Secondary Admission Process

 Undergraduate students who were not previously admitted to the Undergraduate Pre-Medical and Health Professions Program (UG-PMHPP) as entering freshmen may apply and be admitted to the program through a secondary admission process.
-Students accepted into the UG-PMHPP through this secondary admission process are eligible for all of the same services and opportunities as are those admitted through the regular freshman admission process.
+Students accepted into the UG-PMHPP Post-Secondary Certificate Program through this secondary admission process are eligible for all of the same services and opportunities as are those admitted through the regular freshman admission process.
 Students applying and being admitted through secondary admission must, like all other students in the UG-PMHPP, be eligible to receive the Post-Secondary Certificate in Pre-Medical & Health Professions at the time of application to medical or dental school to be eligible for a Duquesne University Letter of Endorsement for their applications.
+Secondary admission students who need less than 15 credits of math, science, or psychology/sociology coursework at the time of acceptance to the UG-PMHPP are eligible to enroll and receive some UG-PMHPP services; however, they are not eligible for the UG-PMHPP Post-Secondary Certificate or a PMHPP Letter of Endorsement.

 Secondary Admission applications for the UG-PMHPP are accepted at the end of each academic term (December 1st, May 1st, August 1st); however, final admission decisions are not made until after all transcripts from all colleges/universities attended are received.
 Transfer students and currently enrolled Duquesne upperclassman applicants are required to successfully complete an interview with the PMHPP during the semester of application before admission into the UG-PMHPP is granted; freshman applicants are not required to have an UG-PMHPP interview.
 Final grades will be confirmed via an official University transcript from all schools where college coursework was completed.